-Graduates from the B.B.A. in Managerial Sciences program will be poised to assume leadership positions in many organizations.
-Plus, students can choose to focus their studies on business analysis, human resource management, operations management or entrepreneurship.
+Graduates from the B.B.A. in Management program will be poised to assume leadership positions in many organizations.
+All students select one of the following three tracks: business analysis; human resource management; or operations and supply chain management.

 Georgia State’s undergraduate catalog lists the required coursework for the program as well as a suggested schedule of study.

-This program is part of Robinson’s Department of Managerial Sciences.
+This program is part of Robinson's Department of Management.

 We take pride in exposing students to the real world so their learning expands beyond textbooks.

-Experiential components of the B.B.A. in Managerial Sciences program include:
+Experiential components of the B.B.A. in Management program include: